adlnet/xAPI-Spec/xAPI.md

 ###### Application not registered + known user Process and Requirements

-* The LRS MUST use a consumer secret consisting of zero or more space characters.
-* The LRS SHOULD* use a consumer secret consisting of an empty string.
+* The AP MUST use a consumer secret consisting of an empty string.
 * Call "Temporary Credential" request.
 * Specify "consumer_name" and other usual parameters; User will then see "consumer_name" plus a warning that the identity of the application requesting authorization cannot be verified.